 - Assemble everything in a cool, dry environment.
 To prevent fogging due to trapped moisture, avoid humidity when opening and closing your housing.

 - Connect everything and fire a test shot at something close by.
-If using strobes, make sure that the strobes fire when you take a photo.
+If using strobes, make sure the strobes fire when you take a photo.
 Look at the photo to confirm that the strobes fired at the right time.

 - Slowly submerge your system in a clean rinse tank, watching for small bubbles which may indicate a minor leak.
 Remove the system from the water and confirm that everything is perfectly dry inside.
 Never leave your gear in the rinse tank—the vast majority of equipment damage and floods are the direct result of being banged around by the boat or other people's gear.
 Protect your system from sun, heat, and other divers whenever possible.